 Snow-hushed and heavy.

-In the second half of the piece the speaker turns to the main point of the poem.
+In the second half of ‘September Midnight’, the speaker turns to the main point of the poem.
 These days in which she is living seem to be the last days of an important period in her life.
 She does not want the summer to end, in fact, she longs to remember it.
-She asks the insects that she be allowed to “remember you.”
+She asks the insects that she is allowed to “remember you.”
 Additionally, she wants to forever know the sight of the “Weeds in the moonlight” and the aster flowers “tangled” in the fields.

 These are images that are important to her, she knows that she will want to look back on them again once summer is finally over.
 She predicts that there are not many days left to go before “winter” will “be on us.”
 The coming of the cold will silence the insects and sit “heavy” of the asters.